 Talk to your doctor before taking any product.
 Even over-the-counter medications can interact with other drugs or cause severe side effects.
 Here are some options:

 But NSAIDs are known to increase the risk of heart attack and stroke, especially when taken in high doses.
 They can also cause harmful side effects like stomach irritation and bleeding if you take them for a long time.
-Although the risk is low, they can also lead to kidney damage, which may be more likely in people with diabetes.
+They can also lead to or worsen pre-existing kidney damage, which may be more likely in people with diabetes.